carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - Where can I find image data to train my model?
 - How much data do you need for Deep Learning?
 - How do I plot image data in python?
-- How do I prepare image data for use in a CNN?
+- How do I prepare image data for use in a convolutional neural network (CNN)?
 - What is one hot encoding?

 ::::::::::::::::::::::::::::::::::::::::::::::::